How to OCR with Tesseract, OpenCV and Python

 The sub-processes in the list above of course can differ, but these are roughly steps needed to approach automatic character recognition.
 In OCR software, it’s main aim to identify and capture all the unique words using different languages from written text characters.

 For almost two decades, optical character recognition systems have been widely used to provide automated text entry into computerized systems.
-Yet in all this time, conventional OCR systems (like zonal OCR) have never overcome their inability to read more than a handful of type fonts and page formats.
+Yet in all this time, conventional online OCR systems (like zonal OCR) have never overcome their inability to read more than a handful of type fonts and page formats.
 Proportionally spaced type (which includes virtually all typeset copy), laser printer fonts, and even many non-proportional typewriter fonts, have remained beyond the reach of these systems.
 And as a result, conventional OCR has never achieved more than a marginal impact on the total number of documents needing conversion into digital form.

 Next-generation OCR engines deal with these problems mentioned above really good by utilizing the latest research in the area of deep learning.
 By leveraging the combination of deep models and huge datasets publicly available, models achieve state-of-the-art accuracies on given tasks.
 Nowadays it is also possible to generate synthetic data with different fonts using generative adversarial networks and few other generative approaches.